8 Ball Pool: Gameplay

 8 Ball Pool is a two-dimensional pool simulator game, with two players facing each other in a number of online modes.
 Players gain experience and level-up the more they play, although this is not necessarily a measure of skill.
-Most modes follow the same rules as standard pool: players put balls of their suit (either solids or stripes) before potting black 8-ball to win a game if holes are marked by a circular breaking-line.
-Potting 8 ball before any of other balls will cause player to lose.
+Most modes follow the same rules as standard pool; players put balls of their suit (either solids or stripes) before potting the black 8-ball to win a game if holes are marked by a circular breaking-line.
+Potting the 8 ball before any of other balls will cause player to lose.

-Some tiers have custom rules, including: a mode of playing without a guideline to direct shots, and a mode requiring players to choose a hole/pocket before making a move to pot a ball.
+Some tiers have custom rules, including; a mode of playing without a guideline to direct shots, and a mode requiring players to choose a hole/pocket before making a move to pot a ball.
 Players play with 9 balls in 9 Ball mode.

 Players can enter tournaments, with winner of multiple matches earning a larger award.

 Along with the main pool modes, 8 Ball Pool also features minigames.
 These include scratch cards and a spinning wheel.

 Currency

-As a free to play game, 8 Ball Pool uses a form of currency to manage its in-game economy: cash.
-Players spend a certain amount of coins to play a game, with different tiers of competition available.
+As a free to play game, 8 Ball Pool uses a form of currency to manage its in-game economy.
+With cash, players spend a certain amount of coins to play a game, with different tiers of competition available.
 Players are awarded a small amount of free coins regularly (e.g.: 30 coins to collect after one hour passes) to ensure a game can be played.
 Players earn more coins by winning.

 Coins can also be used to get pool cues and avatar images.

-Players can get coins and unlock cues in Surprise boxes.
+Players can also get coins and unlock cues in Surprise boxes.